Busaba-Nicholas/Main/AP Chemistry Flashcards/AboutThis.md

   - Only supports 16:9 ratio, changing it causing graphical problems
   - Not GPU optimized at all
   - Only teseted on Windows
+  - Alt + Enter can be used to enter and exit fullscreen